Submitty/submitty.github.io/_docs/instructor/assignment_preparation/bulk_pdf_upload.md

   - /instructor/bulk_pdf_upload
 ---

-Submitty supports instructor upload of bulk PDF files to then be divided into individual assignment PDFs and assigned to students.
+Submitty supports instructor upload of bulk (multiple students) scanned PDF files to then be divided into individual assignment PDFs and assigned to students.

-If there is TA grading, questions can also be assigned page numbers by either instructor or student.
+If there is TA/manual grading, rubric questions can also be assigned page numbers by either instructor or student.
 In the TA grading interface, clicking on a question will open the corresponding page in the PDF.

+To support anonymized manual grading, the instructor can also specify that portions of one or more pages of each individual student PDF containing the students name or other identifying information be redacted from view by the graders.

 ### Preparing the Exams for Scanning